 - The one community clinical (96 hours) is arranged to meet the working nurse’s schedule during the final semester of the program.

 Our Nursing program has small classes, and focuses on Ethics and Genomics which is the future of nursing.
 We also offer Emergency Preparedness and Disaster Relief courses which is very rare.
-Many schools have one skills lab, where as our students complete three.
-We don’t just teach skills, we give a reasoning behind the skills, and then preform them in a real world simulations.
+Many schools have one skills lab, whereas our students complete three.
+We don’t just teach skills, we give a reasoning behind the skills, and then perform them in real world simulations.

 You’ll learn to: